-You will have the opportunity to take French to GCSE in all four skills - listening, speaking, reading and writing - just as you have been assessed throughout Key Stage 3.
+French GCSE is assessed as four skills-listening, speaking, reading and writing - just as you have been assessed throughout Key Stage 3.

 Most of the grammar required for GCSE has been learnt by the end of Year 8.

-The new specification started in 2016 and the first examinations were in 2018.
-It does not include any controlled assessments.
 100% of the course is exam based.
 The breakdown is as follows:

-• Listening exam 25%
+Listening exam

-• Speaking exam 25%
+Speaking exam

-• Reading exam 25%
+Reading exam

-• Writing exam 25%
+Writing exam

+25%

+25%

-For more information speak to Mrs Murdoch
+For more information please speak to Ms Sumner